 Michelle Pesce, DVM, CVA, received her bachelor’s degree at Stony Brook University in Neurobiology & Physiology in 2008, then went on to vet school at Cornell University, graduating in 2012.
 She later pursued training for Certification in Veterinary Acupuncture in 2018-2019.
 Dr. Pesce chose to work at Bolton Vet for the opportunity to alongside many skilled doctors and technicians, each with their own special interests.
 Dr. Pesce’s favorite patients are exotic pets and wildlife; she has traveled to Costa Rica and Honduras to work with native birds, mammals, reptiles & amphibians.
 She is interested in understanding the natural history and behavior of all species kept as pets, as this can help us learn how to keep them healthy and live with them harmoniously.
 Her own pets include a pionus parrot, finches, a dog, a cat, and a flock of chickens.
 She also maintains honey bee hives in her backyard and at an organic farm in Lebanon.
 Dr. Pesce has enjoys exploring local & state parks, restoring a house built in the 1800s (the last century or so was rough on it), backyard birdwatching, gardening, and visiting with friends.

 Brad Pikas, DVM joined our staff in June 2005.
 He completed his undergraduate work in 1996 at Washington University in St. Louis, focusing on Environmental Sciences.
 He attained his D.V.M. from the University of Illinois in 2003 and continued with an internship in 2004 in small animal medicine, surgery, and critical care.
 He chose Bolton Veterinary Hospital because of its great staff with an unbelievable amount of cumulative experience, knowledge, and expertise.
 In addition, the hospital is able to receive emergencies 24 hours a day.
 His special interests in the veterinary field include emergency medicine, critical care, and wildlife/zoo medicine.
 Dr. Pikas enjoys ice hockey, in-line hockey, biking, camping and backpacking.
-He has two dogs, Paris and Remi, and a cat named Bam.
+He has a dog, Ellie Mae, and a cat named Bam.

 William Pomper, DVM, grew up in Brooklyn, NY, with a plethora of animals ranging from mice and birds, to fish and turtles, and owning his first dog at the age of 11.
 As a teenager, Dr. Pomper raised poultry and swine for his uncles at their family-owned restaurant.
 With a doctor for a father and a nurse for a mother, Dr. Pomper was destined to enter the medical field but his love of animals brought him in a different direction from his parents.
 After graduating as a pre-vet student from Cornell University, Dr. Pomper completed his Doctorate at the same school and officially became Dr. William Pomper DVM in 1968.
 It was while working on a dairy farm in his undergraduate career that he discovered his love of cows and large animals.
 This passion is what prompted Dr. Pomper to move out of the city and relocate to Bolton, CT where he could work with both small and large animals.
 He has been with Bolton Vet for 50 years, and has a wealth of knowledge that he enjoys sharing with his younger colleagues just entering the field.
 For years, Dr. Pomper has enjoyed the challenges associated with internal medicine and the variety of cases that enter the doors of Bolton Veterinary Hospital.
 He has also encountered a variety of unique cases on farm calls and enjoyed working with large animals as well as pets.
 Dr. Pomper finds great satisfaction in doing work that provides him with an opportunity to change an animal’s life.
 The fact that he can help an animal who is suffering or save one who would not have survived without intervention is a driving force behind his work and motivates him every day.
 In his time away from the hospital, Dr. Pomper spends time with his wife and animals including a Tibetan Spaniel and a cat.
 He has a love for the outdoors and participates in a variety of activities such as canoeing and kayaking, wilderness camping, hiking, and riding his 50 year-old 3-speed bike.
 He is also an avid reader and when time permits, Dr. Pomper travels on RAVS trips to assist in spay/neuter clinics on Native American reservations where he is able to teach veterinary students new surgical skills one on one.